KomodoPlatform/dPoW/doc/update0510.md

 ./zcutil/build.sh -j$(expr $(nproc) - 1)
 ```

-After successful build, run the following commands to restart Tokel with the new changes:
+After successful build, run the following commands to restart MCL with the new changes:

 ```bash
 cd ~/marmara/src